lepotatoguy/pjpegOR/README.md

 2. Run progressive JPEG recompression on images 1.jpg to N.jpg: `python3 scripts/run_pjpeg_script_bulk.py`.
 Before running, please ensure you have the script file and set the names inside the file.

 Here, please note, the processed _t.jpg indicates a progressive image, while .jpg indicates a baseline/provided image.
 There can be .jpeg file too.
 To deal with those, you can use scripts/bulk_rename.py file.

+There are some extra scripts for your convenience in the `scripts` folder, that we used for our research, to ensure we get the output data most efficient way possible.

 ## Citation